Confronting our death can pull us out of our immersion in inauthentic everyday life, and provides the grounds to be our own.

 Most of us, at least once, will broach the subject of our mortality

-However, there’s an end point to our projects, a point at which all our human possibilities cease, whether consummated or not, and that end point is our death.
-This is what Heidegger calls “being-towards-death”, meaning that humans are always existing “toward” the end of our lives even if humans never ‘actualise’ it as an event.
+However, there’s an end point to our projects, a point at which all our human possibilities cease, whether consummated or not, and that endpoint is our death.
+This point is what Heidegger calls “being-towards-death”, meaning that humans always exist “toward” the end of our lives even if humans never ‘actualise’ it as an event.
 As Epicurus said, “If I am, then death is not.
 If Death is, then I am not.”
 In this sense, death is not an event but something that humans constantly live with.
-In a way that a fruit is always “not yet” ripe prior to its ripening, humans also maintain a “not yet” at its end while existing.
+In a way that an apple is always “not yet” ripe before its ripening, humans also maintain a “not yet” at its end while existing.
 As Heidegger says, “as soon as man comes to life, he is at once old enough to die.”
 Being-toward-death refers to a process of growing through the world where a certain foresight guides humans towards gaining an authentic perspective.

 Heidegger’s thought is that we are essentially finite beings, meaning that an “authentic” human life can only be found by confronting who we are and trying to find meaning out of our death.
 The ancient maxim “to philosophise is to learn how to die” captures this point.
 An authentic relation to our morality frees us from the “they-self” to which our individuality is often compromised, in part by revealing to us that we are indeed a part of them.